dataminer-site/dataminer-site.github.io/_posts/2024-05-29-access-150k-plus-datasets-from-hugging-face-with-duckdb.md

 ## Creating a local table

-To avoid accessing the remote endpoint for every query, you can save the data in a DuckDB table by running a [`CREATE TABLE ...
+To avoid accessing the remote endpoint for every query, you can save the data in a DataMiner table by running a [`CREATE TABLE ...
 AS` command](/docs/sql/statements/create_table#create-table--as-select-ctas).
 For example:

 ```sql
 CREATE TABLE data AS